Contemplative Canada Day as people reckon with treatment of Indigenous

 News of the unmarked, abandoned graves at residential school sites was not totally unexpected.
 Many survivors of the residential school system testified about the deaths and burials several years ago to Canada’s Truth and Reconciliation Commission.
 The discovery, however, of unmarked, undocumented graves has left many reassessing Canada’s past.

-Gator BBQ of Simcoe was open for business in Port Dover Thursday.
-Employee Adam Oakes, of Paris, said many Gator employees are aware of this dark history thanks to a colleague who passed through the residential school system, whose operation was entrusted to religious orders.
+Gator BBQ of Simcoe was open for business in Port Dover on July 1.
+Employee Adam Oakes of Paris said many Gator employees are aware of this dark history thanks to a colleague who passed through the residential school system, whose operation was entrusted to religious orders.

 “I’ve known about it for a few years now,” Oakes said.
 “One of our employees from out west went through the residential school system and he told us how horrible it was.
 He told us how they were fed once a day, lived in crowded conditions, how dirty it was with one shower a week – that sort of thing.